nickthorpe71/static-docs-test/site/docs/a-copy.md

 ---
-title: Thank you!
+title: A Copy
 ---
+THIS IS THE COPY

 Congratulations on making it this far!
+ANOTHER TEST

 You have learned the **basics of Docusaurus** and made some changes to the **initial template**.